University of Dubuque: Academics

-The university is accredited by the North Central Association of Colleges and Secondary Schools, the Council on Aviation Accreditation, and the Association of Theological Schools in North America.
+The university is accredited by the Higher Learning Commission, the Council on Aviation Accreditation, and the Association of Theological Schools in North America.
 It is also approved by the State of Iowa Department of Education.

 Athletics

 The school has been involved in intercollegiate sports for many decades.
 The teams are called the Spartans, and the school colors are blue and white.
 There was a brief period, from 1925 to 1928, when the university withdrew from intercollegiate sports and focused on intramural competition.
 This was done because University president Karl Wettstone was opposed to the commercialization of sports and the recruiting of athletes with offers of free tuition, room, and board.
 There also were concerns about the salaries some coaches had received, which were felt to be excessive compared to the compensation paid other department heads.
 Following the reinstatement of intercollegiate competition, the University of Dubuque joined the Iowa Conference, now known as the American Rivers Conference, in 1929.

 The University of Dubuque is a member of NCAA Division III, and is part of the American Rivers Conference, which, in addition to the University of Dubuque, currently includes Buena Vista University, Coe College, Central College, Luther College, Loras College, Nebraska Wesleyan University, Simpson College, and Wartburg College.
-Men's varsity sports include football, baseball, basketball, cross-country, golf, soccer, lacrosse, indoor and outdoor track, tennis, and wrestling.
-Women's varsity sports include basketball, soccer, golf, cross country, softball, volleyball, lacrosse, track, and tennis.
+Men's varsity sports include football, baseball, basketball, cross-country, golf, ice hockey, lacrosse, soccer, tennis, indoor and outdoor track, and wrestling.
+Women's varsity sports include basketball, cross country, golf, ice hockey, lacrosse, soccer, softball, track, tennis, and volleyball.

 In 2008, the school officially recognized its first club sports team, ice hockey.
 Students now have the opportunity to participate in an increasingly popular winter sport against other conference rivals including Loras and Cornell college while attending the University of Dubuque.
 A recent addition to club sport includes a campus Bass Fishing team which is one of the top-ranked in the country.